jeremyary/Stream2Grid/README.md

 * Log messages are very detailed and include the current request URI and request ID.
 This helps to map request handlers to log messages.

 Open up a web browser and navigate to `localhost:8080` and click on the currently running servlet context (if you didn't change the pom.xml artifactId yet, it will be "spring-mvc-bootstrap-angularjs-starter").
-* The web page you should see is mapped by controller `com.willvuong.bootstrapper.controllers.HomeController` which all it does is forward to `/WEB-INF/views/angular-index.jsp`.
+* The web page you should see is mapped by controller `HomeController` which all it does is forward to `/WEB-INF/views/angular-index.jsp`.
 * JSP `/WEB-INF/views/angular-index.jsp` is located at `src/main/webapp/WEB-INF/views/angular-index.jsp`.
 It references JavaScript and Angular resources in `/resources/` (`src/main/webapp/resources`).
 * The response is decorated by SiteMesh by `src/main/webapp/WEB-INF/decorators/default.jsp`.
 This JSP decorator wraps angular-index.jsp in Bootstrap CSS styling in `/resources/` (`src/main/webapp/resources`).